HL7/US-Core/source/pages/_includes/us-core-patient-summary.md

 with an [extensible](http://hl7.org/fhir/R4/terminologies.html#extensible)
  binding to [USPS Two Letter Alphabetic Codes](ValueSet-us-core-usps-state.html)
    - which should have a  string value  in `Patient.address.postalCode`
-   - {: .note-to-balloters}which should have a  Period value  in `Patient.address.period`
+   - which should have a  Period value  in `Patient.address.period`
 1. One or more  Communications  in `Patient.communication`
    - which must have a  CodeableConcept value  in `Patient.communication.language` with an [extensible](http://hl7.org/fhir/R4/terminologies.html#extensible)